 2019 | XXIV Orticola Flower Show

-The 2019 Milan Flower Show is scheduled on
+The 2019 Milan Flower Show was scheduled on

 17, 18, 19 May 2019 from 09:30 a.m. till 07:30 p.m. at the Indro Montanelli’s Garden.

-This year the chosen THEME is “Companion planting: good botanical associations”, that is combinations of plants with similar needs.
+This year the chosen THEME was “Companion planting: good botanical associations”, that is combinations of plants with similar needs.

 Italy offers a multitude of climates, environments and flora due to its hydrogeology and position, where plants grow together and intermingle according to their needs and behaviour.
 These characteristics must be respected for successful gardening, favouring juxtapositions, not just based on shape, colour and flowering times, but above all on plant requirements and how they coexist.